ChatOrganizationSoftware/ChatApp/README.md

 ## Web Application Access

-To use the web version of Chatty, visit the following link:
+To use the web version of Chatty, sign up for the app on the mobile app and then visit the link below:

 [Chatty Web Application](https://chat-4ff93.web.app/)